 I love the flavour of sesame seeds in Asian cuisine.
-Whether its the heady aroma of sesame oil hitting a hot wok or the delicate tang of a Japanese sesame sauce it’ll be guaranteed to get my attention.
-But did you known these amazing seeds are packed with essential minerals, high in dietary fibre and contain substances that lower cholesterol (lignans) and protect the liver from oxidation damage (sesamin)?
+Whether it’s the heady aroma of sesame oil hitting a hot wok or the delicate tang of a Japanese sesame sauce it’ll be guaranteed to get my attention.
+But did you know these amazing seeds are packed with essential minerals, high in dietary fibre and contain substances that lower cholesterol (lignans) and protect the liver from oxidation damage (sesamin)?

 Sesame seeds are one of the best sources of dietary copper and a good source of several other minerals including Manganese, magnesium, calcium, selenium, phosphorus, iron and zinc.
 As someone with rheumatoid arthritis and susceptible to lung infections from the treatment regime, I’m always looking for ways to add copper and magnesium to the diet.
 In a modern western diet, many of these minerals are missing or inadequate so adding them in a variety of tasty dishes is beneficial for most of us.

 You aren’t going to believe quite how easy this is.
 Just make sure you have everything ready before you start, setting toffee waits for no one.